sydney-linux-user-group/slug/doc/hitlist.rst

 * Install a fixture with at least one 1 published announced event
 * Load the event detail page as an admin
 * Edit the details of the event and submit changes
-* Load the event list page as an admin
-* Verify that the event now shows ready to be re-published
+* Load the event list page as an admin.
+Verify that the event now shows ready to be re-published
+* Load the event details page as an admin.
+Verify that the HTML and Plaintext views ahve been updated.
+* Re-publish the event, and verify that the updated information is used to generate the email.

+Implemented in :class:`TestEventEditing`

 Re-publish an event
 ^^^^^^^^^^^^^^^^^^^